networknt/json-schema-validator/README.md

 The OpenAPI 3.0 specification is using JSON schema to validate the request/response, but there are some differences.
 With a configuration file, you can enable the library to work with OpenAPI 3.0 validation.

-#### Dependency
+#### Minimal Dependencies

-Following the design principle of the Light Platform, this library has minimum dependencies to ensure there are no dependency conflicts when using it.
+Following the design principle of the Light Platform, this library has minimal dependencies to ensure there are no dependency conflicts when using it.

+##### Required Dependencies

 The following are the dependencies that will automatically be included when this library is included.